 Change Your Life.
 Become a Diver.

-If you’re not a certified diver yet, we have plenty of information to help you learn everything you need to know about the PADI Open Water Diver Course™, the first PADI scuba diving certification.
+If you’re not a certified diver yet, we have plenty of information to help you learn everything you need to know about the PADI Open Water Diver course, the first PADI scuba diving certification.
 We’ve also put together a list of the most common questions new divers ask their scuba instructor, and we’ve debunked the top myths about scuba diving.

-You may be wondering, is learning to scuba dive hard?
-Or, maybe you’re afraid of sharks
+You may be wondering, “Is learning to scuba dive hard?”
+Or, maybe, you’re afraid of sharks

 Don’t worry.
 It’s natural to be nervous.
 Do talk to your scuba instructor about your concerns, because they’ll be happy to answer any questions you have about your PADI Open Water Diver course and support you every step of the way.